remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 	- This looks a lot better now but could still improve?
 - Floaty hands @ 0:21
 - Find better materials.
 Hat looks like it's made out of denim... (idk, it's kinda growing on me though)
-- Headboom fx needs tweaking.
-Just kinda feels weak...
 - Texture/material on windows for sdm?
 Generally speaking, redoing texture/materials/AL where appropriate? (torches, glowstone, etc)
-- 1:08 "Ooh, ooh, oh oh." - The last two "oh"s are too fast on the interpolation.
-Slow down.
 - Hat still clipping off-crop on a few scenes in chorus still (that aren't intentional closeups).
+- Bursts of out-of-focus (from arm/leg/wings getting too close/focal depth)
+- Fix bad shots with bad framing
+- fly up shots are a bit too fast on interpo
+		- Second set of kicks are pretty good feel for interpo speeds
+- bridge#2 spin needs better framing.
+Movement/speed is pretty good.

 ## MME/Ideas
 - This is gonna be a pain but I think I can try to hack a shin-esque flan model together with pmxe (Or just sakuya...)